 Decorating a Bar Cart

 Plants can magically soften edgy décor.
-Kimberly the design-obsessed do-it-yourselfer behind Swoon Worthy created an indoor garden in her thoroughly modern apartment using a bar cart.
+Kimberly, the design-obsessed do-it-yourselfer behind Swoon Worthy, created an indoor garden in her thoroughly modern apartment using a bar cart.
 Here the greenery brightens an awkward recess.
 The best part is the trolley makes it easy to wheel plants to the kitchen or bathroom for spritzing or pruning.Continue to 3 of 27 below.

 03 of 27

 04 of 27

 This beautiful botanical themed bathroom by Rachel at The Ordinary Lovely uses verdure-inspired décor to green up a white space.
 Because the blogger does not have much luck with living houseplants, she went with a faux palm tree.
 She says while up close it may not fool a plant aficionado, it is lifelike enough to brighten the room.
 To boost the feel-good green feeling, she added a few pieces of botanically inspired décor including the cute hamper on the left.Continue to 5 of 27 below.

 05 of 27